zudi-lin/pytorch_connectomics/docs/source/about/team.rst

 ------------
 The following people are currently core contributors to PyTorch Connectomics's development and maintenance:

-- `Zudi Lin <https://zudi-lin.github.io/>`_ - Ph.D. candidate in the Visual Computing Group at Harvard University
+- `Zudi Lin <https://zudi-lin.github.io/>`_ - Applied Scientist at Amazon.
+Previous Ph.D. student in the Visual Computing Group at Harvard University.
 - `Donglai Wei <https://donglaiw.github.io/>`_ - Assistant Professor of Computer Science at Boston College.
-Previous postdoctoral fellow in the Visual Computing Group at Harvard University
+Previous postdoctoral fellow in the Visual Computing Group at Harvard University.

 Advisors
 ------------